Logo of Landscape Atlas

 Infiltration Features: Dry Wells and Rain Gardens

 Once water is collected, it needs a destination.
 Simply piping it to the street may not always be permissible or desirable.
 A dry well is an underground chamber filled with rock or rubble that allows collected water to slowly percolate into the surrounding soil.
 A rain garden is a shallow, landscaped depression planted with native, water-tolerant plants.
-It is designed to temporarily hold and absorb runoff from roofs or paved areas, filtering pollutants and recharging groundwater-a practice sometimes called "rainscaping" 3.
+It is designed to temporarily hold and absorb runoff from roofs or paved areas, filtering pollutants and recharging groundwater-a practice sometimes called "rainscaping".
 These features align well with sustainable landscaping goals in Arizona.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice